kforkakarot/kforkakrotEcommerce.github.io/README.md

 # Ecommerce
-Ecommerce Website using Spring boot and Angular
+A Ecommerce web application using Spring boot and Angular JS and MySQL as DataBase.